hdgreef/Riton-Github/README.md

 ---

-<details open>  <!-- to collapsed menu, add open to detail to leave it open -->
+<details >  <!-- to collapsed menu, add open to detail to leave it open -->
 <summary>3D Print - Advanced</summary>

 <!--## MMU-->